maplesond/spectre/doc/source/running.rst

 documentation are assumed to be running on a unix or mac system, so if you are running on windows please add a ``.bat`` suffix to the script name.

-All these executable scripts can be found in the `bin` subdirectory of the spectre installation.
-If compiling spectre from source code the scripts can be found in `<project_dir>/build/spectre-<version>/bin`.
+If you installed from pre-packaged tarball all these executable scripts can be found in the `bin` subdirectory of the spectre installation.
+If built from source then spectre from source code the scripts can be found in `<project_dir>/build/spectre-<version>/bin`.

 To run spectre tools without specifying the full path add the bin directory onto your PATH environment variable.

+If installed from a platform-specific installer then the location of these scripts is as follows:

+*debian* - Installed to ``/usr/share/spectre/bin`` with links to ``/usr/bin``, so the scripts will be directly available from a terminal without modifying the PATH.

+*mac* - Installed to ``/Applications/Spectre.app/Contents/MacOS``

+*windows* - Will be installed to ``<install_folder>/bin``

 Changing the JVM memory limits